Skip to Content

 Tips for Making this Recipe

-Baking Tips - Check your muffins after 30 minutes, the edges should be golden brown and they shouldn't wobble in the center.
-If they seem underdone, bake them an additional 5 to 8 minutes.
+Baking Tips - Check your muffins after 30 minutes; the edges should be golden brown, and they shouldn't wobble in the center.
+If they seem underdone, bake them for an additional 5 to 8 minutes.

 Recommended Tools - You'll need a muffin pan for this recipe.
-Any standard 12 cup muffin tray will work.
-I also highly recommend a good blender for this recipe - I used a Vitamix for this recipe but anything like a Ninja or NutriBullet will work well!
+Any standard 12-cup muffin tray will work.
+I also highly recommend a good blender for this recipe - I used a Vitamix, but anything like a Ninja or NutriBullet will work well!

-Storing Tips - You can save these muffins for up to 5 days in an airtight container.
+Storing Tips - You can save these muffins for up to 5 days in an airtight container in the refrigerator.
 Reheat them in the oven or a toaster oven.

-Diet/Allergy Alternatives - If you'd like to make this recipe vegan, sub the egg for a flax egg and use either almond or soy milk.
+Diet/Allergy Alternatives - If you'd like to make this recipe vegan, substitute the egg for a flax egg and use either almond or soy milk.

 Yield: 12 muffins